Gaggia Classic Pro Review. Still The Best in 2022?

 OPV (Over Pressure Valve)

-The OPV on the original classic could be adjusted in order to fix the brew pressure.
+The OPV on the original classic could be adjusted in order to fine-tune the brew pressure.

 The OPV on the Gaggia classic pro is fitted to the top of the pump and is factory set, it can’t be adjusted.

-So that the classic pro can perform for both standard and pressured baskets, the new classic comes set at about 12 bar.
+So that the classic pro can conduct for both standard and pressured baskets, the new classic comes set at about 12 bar.

-In order to adjust this down to the basic 9 bar, if you see fit, there’s a really cheap and humble mod you can do.
-Really get hold of a spring mod and instructions, and just change the spring, or change out the OPV valve for one already fitted with the 9 bar spring.
+In order to adjust this down to the basic 9 bar, if you see fit, there’s a very cheap and simple mod you can do.
+Just get hold of a spring mod and instructions, and basically alter the spring, or alter out the OPV valve for one already fitted with the 9 bar spring.
 This will cost you about a tenner.

 Price